AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - gathers its metrics from an agent on the instance
     - while CW gathers from hypervisor
         - that's why Enhanced Monitoring metrics are more accurate
+    - provide more accurate info on:
+        - RDS child processes
+        - OS processes
+- IAM DB Auth
+    - no need to use DB username/password
+    - supported only for PostgreSQL & MySQL RDS
+    - benefits
+        - in transit SSL
+        - centrally manages access to DBs
+        - for EC2, can use profile creds of instance instead of pwd

 —